 The time Dutchies used cheese to defend themselves against the French

-The term “cheesehead” or kaaskoppen didn’t come out of thin air: it certainly didn’t intend to insult, and didn’t see the light by virtue of the Dutch world-renowned cheese either — turns out, there’s an anecdote. 📔
+The term “cheesehead” or kaaskoppen didn’t exactly come about as a compliment to the world-renowned Dutch goods — turns out, there’s an un-brie-lievable history. 📔

-Dutch cheese is a tried and tested lunch staple.
-After all, it’s one of the best in the world.
+Dutch cheese is a tried and tested lunch staple, and it’s simply one of the best in the world.

 READ MORE │ Dutch cheese varieties: the comprehensive (and cheesy) guide

-The term “cheesehead” can possibly be traced back to an innovative defence method used by the Dutch in the 19th century.
+The term can be traced back to an innovative method of defence recruited by the Dutchies in the 19th century. 🤺

-As a protection method when confronting French soldiers, Dutch farmers DIY-ed helmets carved out of cheese barrels and, ta-da, the “cheeseheads” term was born.
+As a form of protection when confronting French soldiers, Dutch farmers DIY-ed helmets carved out of cheese barrels.
+Ta-da, the “cheeseheads” term was born!

 Since then, the French and Belgians, who also picked up the word during the Revolution, used “cheeseheads” as an insult for the Dutch — which is ironic since both of these countries are also cheese lovers. 🤷♀️